 Regular kindergarten will start on Monday, August 31st.
 The kindergarten teachers will be conducting initial testing and a meet and greet the first week of school.
 Parents will sign up for a time on our School Bookings page.
 This information will be emailed to parents.

 We would like to strongly encourage you to make it a goal for your children to read at home every night, and for you to read to your children.
 The National Education Association has stated that having kids read on their own at home is a crucial component of becoming good readers.
 Young readers need to become practiced at recognizing letters and sounds.
 The only way to keep improving is to practice.
 The U.S. Department of Education found that the more students read for fun on their own time, the higher their reading scores.

 This year we are excited to be continuing our researched based program called Second Step to teach and reinforce positive social, emotional, and bullying prevention skills in grades 1 - 5.
 Social and emotional skills, like math skills, build on each other.
 This classroom-based program is designed to teach children how to understand and manage their emotions, control their reactions, be aware of others’ feelings, and have the skills to problem-solve and make responsible decisions.
 Each grade-level will receive weekly lessons that include engaging songs, games, daily activities, and take-home materials to reinforce learning.

-Please feel welcome at our school anytime.
-We encourage volunteers and community involvement.
+Please be patient during this extremely unique and unusual school year, and realize that if recommended by the health department we may have to shift to a modified daily/weekly schedule or full dismissal at any time.
 Your concerns, ideas, and positive comments are appreciated and respected.
 Communication is vital to student success, and to our overall growth and sense of community here at Ephraim Elementary.